akuklev/finitism/README.md

 # Finitism
 A minimalistic logic-free calculus for meta-reasoning.

+## Introduction
+The main purpose of our system is to establish termination of certain syntactic algorithms (in particular, cut elimination/normalization for various deductive systems and construction calculi) relative to respective well-ordering principles.

+Recently developed calculi of constructions (also known as intuitionistic dependent type theories) provide neccessary expressivity for representing formal languages for any sensible mathematical theory in faithful and obviously correct-by-construction way in terms of pure inductive data types[[1](http://gallais.github.io/pdf/draft_fscd17.pdf),[2](http://gallais.github.io/pdf/cpp2017.pdf),[3](http://www.cs.nott.ac.uk/~psztxa/publ/tt-in-tt.pdf)].
+Pure inductive data types can be one-to-one mapped to natural numbers, so termination of a syntactic algorithm is a semi-decidable arithmetical predicate dependent on a single natural number.
+The semi-decidability means that if it does terminate for a given argument `n`, one can be assured of it in a finite number of steps of finite total duration and finite demand for (discrete) memory.

+So, the judgements we want to be able to prove should have the form `A ⊢ B`, where both `A` and `B` are semidecidable arithmetical predicates dependent on the same natural number, `B(n)` represents termination of certain algorithm on input `n`, `A(n)`, guarantees the availability of enough computational resources for `B(n)` to be carried out.
+The sequent is then to be read as "whenever `A(n)`, also `B(n)`".
+We will sometimes refer to `A` as "solvability witness" of `B`.

 ## Judgemental structure
 Let `A` and `B` be semi-decidable arithmetical predicates dependent on the parameter `x` taking values in natural (i.e. non-negative integer) numbers.
 Without loss of generality (due to [MRDP-Theorem](https://en.wikipedia.org/wiki/Hilbert%27s_tenth_problem)) we may assume such predicates to be systems of polynomial equations with one or more natural number-valued variables ("Diophantine equations").
-We will stick to that representation for convinience.
+We will stick to that representation.

 The judgement
 ```